 That is what happens today.
 I try.
 She wails.
 I cry.
 I do not want to cry.
 I always cry.
-Today, I rush to the window to see him.
+Today, I rush to the window to see him, tears stroking my face.

 He comes.
 I see him.
+I dry my face with my knuckles.
 I have not met him before—although, sometimes I forget things—but I see him now.
 I see his little box.
 It fits nicely in his hands.
 He does not look how I expect.
 He has kind, but weary eyes.

 He sees me too.

 I see him.
 He is holding his box.
 He does not look scary.
 I tell her this.